The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/tallahassee-fl-1155-apalachee-pkwy.md

 latitudeLongitude = ["30.43502777","-84.26571368"]
 +++

-***1155 Apalachee Pkwy*** was a *Chuck E. Cheese's Pizza Time Theatre* that opened on August 9, 1982, and closed on November 18, 1984, with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
-This is not to be confused with {{< wiki-link "Tallahassee, FL (2810 Sharer Rd)" >}}, which opened on April 7, 1992, and is still open today.
+***1155 Apalachee Pkwy*** was a *Chuck E. Cheese's Pizza Time Theatre* that opened on August 9, 1982, and closed on November 18, 1984, with a [Cyberamics Balcony Stage].
+This is not to be confused with [Tallahassee, FL (2810 Sharer Rd)], which opened on April 7, 1992, and is still open today.

 ## Stage

-Tallahassee opened with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
+Tallahassee opened with a [Cyberamics Balcony Stage].
 Barely any info is known, and after closure in November 1984, the bots were auctioned.

 ## History

-Tallahassee opened on August 9, 1982, with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
+Tallahassee opened on August 9, 1982, with a [Cyberamics Balcony Stage].
 Nothing is known about Tallahassee's Pizza Time Theatre, however.
 The location would close on November 18, 1984, due to underperformance.

 ### Post Pizza Time Theatre